 If you wish to pursue a minor with the Cornell SC Johnson College of Business, please review our policies and frequently asked questions before signing up.
-While each of our minors have varying prerequisite and core requirements, all of them share common processes when it comes to signing up, transfer credits, substitution petitions, grade requirements, and certification.
+While each of our minors have varying requirements, all of them share common processes when it comes to signing up, transfer credits, substitution petitions, grade requirements, and certification.

 Transfer credits and course substitutions